 Your Step 2 CS administration will include twelve patient encounters.
 These include a very small number of nonscored patient encounters, which are added for pilot testing new cases and other research purposes.
 Such cases are not counted in determining your score.
 You will have 15 minutes for each.

 Announcements will tell you when to begin the patient encounter, when there are 5 minutes remaining, and when the patient encounter is over.
 In some cases you may complete the patient encounter in fewer than 15 minutes.
 If so, you may leave the examination room early, but you are not permitted to re-enter.
 Be certain that you have obtained all necessary information before leaving the examination room.
 Re-entering an examination room after leaving will be considered misconduct.
+Continuing to engage the patient after the announcement to stop has been made may be considered irregular behavior, will be reported to the USMLE, and could jeopardize your continued participation in the USMLE program.

 If you are unsuccessful at Step 2 CS and must, therefore, repeat the examination, it is possible that during your repeat examination you will see similarities to cases or patients that you encountered on your prior attempt.
 Do not assume that the underlying problems are the same or that the encounter will unfold in exactly the same way.
 It is best if you approach each encounter, whether it seems familiar or not, with an open mind, responding appropriately to the information provided, the history gathered, and the results of the physical examination.